mediaexplorer74/MetroSurf/ReadMe.md

-# MetroSurf v 1.0.1 - main branch  (pre-alpha)
+# MetroSurf v 1.0.2 - dev branch  (pre-alpha)
 ![](/Images/logo.png)

-MetroSurf WP8 edition v 1.0.1-alpha decomp.
-JetBrains DotPeek used.
+MetroSurf WP8 edition v 1.0.1-alpha decomp. & little re-dev. :)

+Attention: the code in the _dev_ branch may not always be successfully compiled.
+This branch is for the process of developing, refining, disassembling, and assembling this and that.
+If there is some stability, then it is in the _master_ branch

 ## Screenshots
 ![](/Images/sshot01.png)